swiftdemand/swiftprotocol/README.md

   * Failing to provide adequate dispute resolution for transactions
   * Not performing their duty to approve new Swift Citizens
   * Unwillingness to cooperate with other Identity Providers on the platform
+* Proposals that are approved for funding should remain relatively liberal when the protocol is in its early stages and should slowly become more strict over time.

 ## Connection To SwiftDemand
 SwiftDemand is separate from the Swift Protocol, however they are tightly connected and currently being developed by the same team.
 SwiftDemand will be the initial Identity Provider on the Swift Protocol and all Swifts that exist on SwiftDemand at the time of launching the Swift Mainnet will be transferred at a 1:1 ratio.
 Swift Citizens however will be required to undergo stricter Identity Verification requirements at this time to comply with KYC\[7] and AML\[8].